 Research suggests more than 1500 mg EPA+DHA daily for high-intensity support.

-Most concentrated fish oils on the market today are formulated for cost-savings.
-The manufacturing process is cut short, and they end up with omega-3s as ethyl ester molecules—synthetic fats with only about 30 years of history in the human diet.
+Most of the concentrated fish oils on the market today are formulated for cost-savings rather than quality and efficacy.
+Their manufacturing process is cut short, resulting in omega-3s as ethyl ester molecules—synthetic fats with only about 30 years of history in the human diet.

 Not at Nordic Naturals.
-All our omega-3 fish oil products are produced in the triglyceride form, the same form that omega-3s are naturally found in fish, and that your body most easily recognizes and absorbs.* Triglyceride-form fish oils require more manufacturing steps, and take longer to produce, but for us, there’s no other way.
+All of our omega-3 fish oil products are produced in the triglyceride form, which is the form naturally found in fish and the form the body most easily recognizes and absorbs.* Triglyceride-form fish oils require more manufacturing steps, and take longer to produce, but for us, there’s no other way.
+Our patented oxygen-free manufacturing process allows us to deliver industry-leading purity and freshness levels documented by third-party test results.

 OMEGA-3 SOURCE MATTERS

-Omega-3 fatty acids come from two main sources: plants (like flax), and cold-water fish or algae.
-People mistakenly think these two sources are equally beneficial.
-Both are helpful, but marine sources of omega-3s are far superior.
+Omega-3 fatty acids come from two main sources: marine sources like cold-water fish and algae, and plant-based sources like flax and green vegetables.
+People mistakenly think these two sources are equally beneficial, but marine sources are actually far superior.
+Here’s why.

-Flax contains alpha-linolenic acid (ALA), which must be converted to the longer-chain omega-3s fats EPA and DHA.
-These are the two primary fats that have been shown to benefit health.*
+Flax contains essential fatty acid alpha-linolenic acid (ALA), which can be converted to the two primary fats shown to benefit health, EPA and DHA.

-Importantly, research also shows that even under optimal lifestyle and health conditions, only about 5% of ALA converts to EPA, and just 1% converts to DHA.
-In simple terms, a 10-ounce grocery bag of flax-meal has the equivalent EPA+DHA as a single serving of Nordic Naturals fish oil!
+However, even under optimal lifestyle and health conditions, only about 5% of ALA converts to EPA, and just 0.5% converts to DHA.
+Put in simpler terms, consuming a 10-ounce bag of flax-meal would provide the equivalent amount of EPA+DHA found in a single serving of Nordic Naturals fish oil.
+In light of the body’s limited ability to convert EPA and DHA from ALA, it is generally recommended that omega-3s be obtained directly from cold-water fish or fish oil.

 Since our founding, Nordic Naturals has always been deeply committed to the health of our oceans.